Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/Configuring_transport_security_Start_here/_index.md

 The SSL and TLS protocols come in between the file exchange protocol (PeSIT, ODETTE) and the communication protocol TCP.
-All the functions provided by the file exchange protocol are therefore conserved when security is implemented (compression, additional transfer- associated message, open mode,...).
+All the functions provided by the file exchange protocol are therefore conserved when security is implemented (compression, additional transfer-associated message, open mode,...).

 The SSL and TLS protocols define the security suite, or cipher suite,